Discrimination charges at Pinterest reveal a hidden Silicon Valley hiring problem

 When Ozoma was doxxed by another Pinterest employee, she turned to former colleagues at Facebook and Google, who helped her manage the onslaught of racist and sexist messages that she received after her colleague posted her personal information across the internet’s darkest corners.
 She says she received little help from the company during the first week after the doxxing, and by the time Pinterest decided to step in, much of the cleanup work had been done.

 None of this stopped Ozoma from leading some of Pinterest’s most publicized policy changes, including taking down all vaccine misinformation and ending the promotion of slave plantations as attractive wedding venues.
 The vaccine decision helped shape Pinterest’s image as a leader in handling misinformation online, resulting in articles in publications like The Wall Street Journal, CNN, NPR, and Fast Company, for which she served as the company’s public spokesperson.
-Banks opened the company’s Washington, D.C.. outpost and served as Pinterest’s representative with the federal government, including the FBI and members of Congress, according to her DFEH complaint, along with shaping the company’s regulatory strategy and the company’s position on public policy matters.
+Banks opened the company’s Washington, D.C., outpost and served as Pinterest’s representative with the federal government, including the FBI and members of Congress, according to her DFEH complaint, along with shaping the company’s regulatory strategy and the company’s position on public policy matters.

 “For me and Aerica, we were public policy executives managing work on behalf of the company globally, but we were being paid as though we were junior assistants,” Ozoma says.